 Projects

 As we should expect, fMRI shows many local regions of the brain involved in specific cognitive activities, such as recognizing a face or understanding language.
-Less expected is the complementary discovery of a constant pattern of frontal and parietal lobe activity associated with many different kinds of cognitive demand.
+Less expected is the complementary discovery of a constant pattern of brain activity associated with many different kinds of cognitive demand.
 This same “multiple-demand” or MD pattern is seen in tasks tapping stimulus discrimination, working and episodic memory, response inhibition, language, problem-solving, arithmetic and much more (see here).
 The MD network, we propose, constructs attentional control structures for complex behaviour of all kinds.

 References: